I teach gentle horsemanship, gymnastic groundwork, balanced bitless riding and liberty training.

 It's important to find the right type of bitless bridle for the individual horse, and to learn how to ride with soft hands and light cues from the beginning.

-call what I do and teach balanced, bitless riding.
+I call what I do and teach balanced, bitless riding.

 I